Jeanne Rorex-Bridges: Career

 Rorex's art uses the Bacone flatstyle, which employs little shading or dimension.
 Many of her paintings revolve around women, their work tending children and crops, and the different phases of their life, such as pregnancy, motherhood or friendship.
 She also incorporates symbolism, using native motifs like corn, and the sun and moon as woman's companion.
 Her figures typically are placed in landscape settings.
 She began exhibiting her art at regional events for Native American artists, winning numerous awards.
 She won the Jerome Tiger Memorial Award at the Trail of Tears Art Show hosted at the Cherokee Heritage Center in Park Hill, Oklahoma, for three consecutive years and won the award five times in total.
 In 1988, she was invited along with other artists to participate in the Cherokee Legends Exhibit at the Museum of the Cherokee Indian in Cherokee, North Carolina.

 In 1990, concerns with non-Indigenous people marketing imitation Native art led to passage of the Indian Arts and Crafts Act.
 Passage of the law meant that people who were not enrolled in recognized federal or state tribes or not tribally-designated artisans were unable to market their wares as "Indian artists".
-The law made it possible for violators to be subject to a five year prison term or fines up to $1,000,000.
+The law made it possible for violators to be subject to a five-year prison term or fines up to $1,000,000.
 The passage of the law created factions — those who believed it eliminated false advertising and misappropriation of traditional knowledge, those who believed it prevented poseurs from impersonating Native people, and those like Rorex, whose livelihoods were threatened.
 Describing herself as a "Native American artist" while selling her paintings could have resulted in fines or jail time.
 Though the law made provisions for non-members to be certified as "artisans" by a recognized tribe, Rorex refused to petition the council, believing such a request would imply "that her family, relatives and ancestors were all frauds" and their resistance to enrollment was dishonorable.

 In 1991, when the Cherokee Tribal Council passed a resolution for her uncle Willard Stone to be a certified Cherokee artisan, Rorex and other members of the Stone family asked that the certification be withdrawn, as it recognized his work, but not his heritage.
-She was barred from participating in the exhibitions of the Five Civilized Tribes Museum, the Philbrook Museum of Art's American Indian Heritage Competition, or the Tsa-La-Gi Annual, among other events.
+In 2009 she was honored as a Master Artist at the Five Civilized Tribes Museum, the Philbrook Museum of Art's American Indian Heritage Competition, or the Tsa-La-Gi Annual, among other events.
 The Thomas Jefferson Center for the Protection of Free Expression took up her case and the argument of individual autonomy in violation of her First Amendment rights.
 No legislative action came of the involvement and in 1996, the protocols for enforcement of the act were finalized.